justcoded/just-image-optimizer/readme.txt

 == Changelog ==

+= 1.1.3 =
+* Update: Skip log if no attachments found.

 = 1.1.2 =
 * New: Added notice if site is not available online.
 * New: Added notice if PHP version is below 7.0.